yukun-dong/how-to/Send-notification-to-Teams.md

   Or add other trigger(s) via other packages.

 - If you created Azure Functions notification project, you can add any Azure Functions trigger(s) with your own `function.json` file and code file(s).
 [Azure Functions supported triggers](https://docs.microsoft.com/azure/azure-functions/functions-triggers-bindings?tabs=javascript#supported-bindings).

+<p align="right"><a href="#Notification-via-Teams-bot-application">back to top</a></p>

+## Add authentication for your notification API

+If you choose http trigger, the scaffolded notification API does not have authentication / authorization enabled.
+We suggest you add authentication / authorization for this API before using it for production purpose.
+Here're some common ways to add authentication / authorization for an API:

+1. Use an API Key.
+If you chose Azure Functions to host your notification bot, it already provides [function access keys](https://docs.microsoft.com/en-us/azure/azure-functions/security-concepts?tabs=v4#function-access-keys), which may be helpful to you.

+2. Use an access token issued by [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/authentication/)

+There would be more authentication / authorization solutions for an API.
+You can choose the one that satisfies your requirement best.

+<p align="right"><a href="#Notification-via-Teams-bot-application">back to top</a></p>

+## Connect to existing API

+If you want to invoke external APIs in your code but do not have the appropriate SDK, the "Teams: Connect to an API" command in Teams Toolkit VS Code extension or "teamsfx add api-connection" command in TeamsFx CLI would be helpful to bootstrap code to call target APIs.
+For more information, you can visit [Connect existing API document](https://aka.ms/teamsfx-connect-api).

+<p align="right"><a href="#Notification-via-Teams-bot-application">back to top</a></p>

+## Frequently Asked Questions

 ### Why notification installations is empty even the bot app is installed in Teams?